Communities of Practice: Transforming Organizational Learning and Innovation

 A community of practice (CoP) is a group of individuals with shared interests or professions, where members come together to engage in collective learning, knowledge sharing, and networking.

-The concept of a CoP, developed by cognitive anthropologists Jean Lave and Etienne Wenger, highlights the social and experiential aspects of learning.
+The term 'community of practice' and its core characteristics of community of practice were developed by cognitive anthropologists Jean Lave and Etienne Wenger, highlights the social and experiential aspects of learning.
 Members of a CoP interact regularly, discussing challenges, sharing insights, and learning from each other's experiences.
 (If you’d like to learn more about Lave and Wenger’s work, you can read their article in the Harvard Business Review.)

 Consider a group of customer service representatives from a company like Amazon.
 By forming a CoP, they can exchange stories from their daily interactions with customers, share effective resolution strategies, and learn collectively.
 This process not only enhances their individual skills but also contributes to effective knowledge management within the organization.